Caprese Baked Egg Cups

 Serve these egg cups with toasted baguette or sourdough slices They are also great next to a green salad dressed in balsamic or as part of a breakfast spread with fruit and granola For a special touch I sometimes add a drizzle of balsamic glaze right before serving

 Caprese Baked Egg Cups.
-Pin
+Save

 Caprese Baked Egg Cups. | savorieswithtyla.com